codecop/quickstart/Steps.md

 * Templates fail with `Error visiting a Java source file` when there are comments in it.
 * URL of `rawclasspath` plugin points wrongly to Maven plugin.
 * `import-cleaner` plugin crashes with NPEx if there is an extra ; after an unused import.
 * `refactor` does not recognise usages of the old class in the same package.
+  I cannot get both refactor to perform any file changes.
+Sigh.

 ### Ivy is not common in enterprises